USMLE Step 3: All You Need to Know

 USMLE Step 3 Passing Rate

-As you can see from the table above, most students do not have difficulty passing Step 3 of the USMLE.
+As you can see from the table above, most students can pass Step 3 of the USMLE easily.
 As long as you study, take the test at the right time, and are adequately prepared, you shouldn't have any problems passing your exam.

 When Should You Take the USMLE Step 3?